 I am an Assistant Professor in the Department of Computer Science and Engineering at Oakland University, based in Rochester, MI.
-My research focuses on machine learning theory and graph sampling.
-In particular, I’m interested in designing efficient algorithms for distributed optimization and graph mining, with the goal of pushing the boundaries of how quickly and effectively AI and ML tasks can be accomplished.
+My research focuses on machine learning theory, distributed optimization, and graph sampling.
+In particular, I design efficient algorithms grounded in applied probability and Markov chain theory — pushing the boundaries of how quickly and effectively learning tasks can be performed over networks.

-Prospective Students: I am recruiting PhD students to start in Winter 2026 with expertise in applied probability, optimization, machine learning algorithms, or Markov chain Monte Carlo.
+Prospective Students: I am recruiting PhD students to start in Winter / Fall 2026 with expertise in applied probability, optimization, machine-learning algorithms, or Markov chain Monte Carlo.
+Please email me with your CV and a brief description of your research interests.

 Selected Publications